Photobiomedical-Instrumentation-Group/pyCRT/docs/source/usage.rst

 Reading video files
 ===================

-PyCRT's main user interface is its :py:class:`pyrCRT.RCRT` class, which represents a single measurement.
-To calculate the rCRT from a video file, for example, the following code is all that is strictly necessary:
+PyCRT's main user interface is its :py:class:`pyCRT.PCRT` class, which represents a single measurement.
+To calculate the CRT from a video file, for example, the following code is all that is strictly necessary:

 .. sourcecode:: python